leylaKapi/leylaKapi.github.io/source/_posts/2014-10-27-how-to-add-multi-lingual-support-to-your-web-page-in-middleman.markdown

 ### Multi-Lingual Support

-Firstly you should create middleman project with, if doesn't exist it.
+Firstly you should create middleman project , if doesn't exist it.
 Then in your project, open `config.rb`  file add below code,

 ```ruby
 activate :i18n
 ```

-when you add above code, you can active to `:i18n`. i18n extension provides an way to localize your site.
+when you add above code, you can active to `:i18n`. `i18n` extension provides a way to localize your site.
 After that you should add path of your locale directories in your project roots `~/MyProject/locales` directory and code should be seems like below